Resources for

 At their simplest forms, incidents occur because of pride - because seniors stretch themselves further than they may be capable of successfully completing.
 Asking for help, whether it be by asking for a hand when stepping out of a car, or requesting reading glasses at a restaurant are all little steps taken to prepare for these new phases of aging.

-Typically the next phase is an event, maybe a fender bender, a parent eating expired food in the fridge, or needing a walker but not using it.
-Another part might be the reminiscing stage where they are telling and sharing stories, processing and reviewing what has happened in their life.
+Then the next phase is an event, maybe a fender bender, a parent eating expired food in the fridge or needing a walker but not using it.
+Another part might be the reminiscing stage where they are telling and sharing stories, processing and reviewing what has happened in their life."
 (Amy Cameron O’Rourke)

 More overt signs that parents may need help to live independently include: noticeable changes in their hygiene, increased forgetfulness, difficulty with mobility like frequent falls or trouble getting up, unexplained bruises, neglected household chores, significant weight loss or gain, changes in mood, medication misuse, loss of interest in hobbies, and difficulty managing daily tasks like cooking or dressing.